-Seminar in advanced orthodontics comprises the effect of treatment mechanics on tissue responses, three dimensional orthodontic analysis, orthodontic innovations for the best effective treatment.
+Seminar in advanced orthodontics comprises the effect of treatment mechanics on tissue responses, three-dimensional orthodontic analysis, orthodontic innovations for the best effective treatment.
+Treatment planning, techniques, and mechanics of different types of orthodontic appliances; fixed orthodontic appliances, removable orthodontic appliances, and clear aligners.
 The student can discuss orthodontic problems and related fields so that these problems can be solved by the deeply investigation.

-Timetable

-Week Content
+Timetable Week Content

 1-3 Tissue responses to orthodontic treatment mechanics

 4-7 Acceleration of orthodontic tooth movement

-8-11 Three dimensional orthodontic analysis
+8-11 Three-dimensional orthodontic

-12-15 Orthodontic innovation
+analysis 12-1 5 Orthodontic innovation

-Success of the participant is evaluated with a grading system, not lower than grade B from regular participation in the seminar; benefit of the selected topic, presentation, discussion and report as a leader of the seminar; and involvement activities as an audience.
+Success of the participant is evaluated with a grading system, not lower than grade B from regular participation in the seminar; benefit of the selected topic, presentation, discussion, and report as a leader of the seminar; and involvement activities as an audience.